jekyll-one-org/j1-template/README.md

 ## Checkout the Repo

-The repo for the J1 Template development system is published on Github.
+The repo for the J1 Theme development system is published on Github.
 You can get it from Github by cloning the repository using `git`:

 ``` sh